nfdi4plants/Quickstart/quickstart_arc.md

 - [x] You know how to use a command line
 - [x] You have created an ARC before
-- [x] The latest version of the [ARC Commander](https://github.com/nfdi4plants/arcCommander/releases) and its dependencies are installed on your computer
+- [x] The latest version of the [ARC Commander](https://github.com/nfdi4plants/arcCommander/releases) as well as [git](https://git-scm.com/downloads) and [git LFS](https://git-lfs.github.com/) are installed on your computer
 - [x] You have a [DataPLANT](https://register.nfdi4plants.org) account
-- [x] Your computer is linked to the DataHUB via an ssh key or a personal access token.
+- [x] Your computer is linked to the [DataHUB](https://git.nfdi4plants.org) via an ssh key or a personal access token.

-Follow these few steps to create a minimal ARC sharable via DataPLANT's DataHUB:
+Voila!
+You are ready to follow these few steps to create a minimal ARC sharable via DataPLANT's DataHUB:

 1. Visit the [DataHUB](https://git.nfdi4plants.org), create a new repository and copy the URL to your clipboard.
 2. Clone your repository locally `arc get -r git@git.nfdi4plants.org:<YourUserName>/<NameOfRepo.git>` and navigate to it `cd <NameOfRepo>`.
 3. Setup the ARC structure with one study and one assay.